Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 The watts alone are not responsible for the loudness of the sound.
 You need to look into the speaker sensitivity too.
 With the same watts, the speaker will sound differently on different sensitivities.

-The sensitivity and watts contribute hands in hands to the loudness of the sound.
+The sensitivity and watts contribute hand in hand to the loudness of the sound.

 Is 500 watts a lot for a speaker?